edwardez/BangumiN/pipeline/README.md

 ## Caution
 #### Be civil
-Bangumi's API has a rate limit and that limit exists for some reaons.
+Bangumi's API has a rate limit and that limit exists for some reasons.
 Thus, this pipeline doesn't offer features such as scraping through proxy pool for now.